 2. Sperm Penetration Assay

 The sperm penetration assay is a test to predict the capacity of a sperm to fertilize a woman’s egg.
 In the lab, sperm is joined with specially prepared hamster eggs and the number of penetrated eggs are measured.
 It indicates whether the sperm is undergoing the required physiological changes for fertilization.
 This test is rarely used though.

 It is a laboratory testing of sperm function where a non-usable human egg is cut in half and one half is incubated with the sperm of the patient and the other half with a donor who is known to have normal sperm.
 The aim of the procedure is to see whether the sperm is able to get through the outermost protective layer of the egg.

 This laboratory test is done to determine if the sperm heads are capable of undergoing the necessary chemical changes to dissolve the egg’s tough outer shell.
 It is a critical step at the start of the fertilization for the sperm to dissolve the coating on the egg to create a gap for it to enter.

-5. Hypo-osmotic swelling
+5. The Hypo-osmotic Swelling Test

 This test is used for infertile men who have genetically immotile sperm.
 It uses a specific sugar and salt solution to evaluate the sperm’s tail to move and thus move to penetrate the egg.
 Healthy sperm tails tend to swell in the solution whereas abnormal or dead sperm tails do not swell.